dlab-berkeley/Python-Data-Visualization-Legacy/README.md

-# Python Plotting: Matplotlib
+# Visualization with Python

-Materials for teaching the Matplotlib workshop at UC Berkeley's D-Lab.
+Materials for teaching the visualization workshop at UC Berkeley's D-Lab.

 ## Set Up